 The appearance of the ice was a vivid reminder of the harsh winters that regularly struck the region.

 The working theory was that the previous winter’s ice had been caught in some inexplicable undercurrent that dragged it deep below the surface.
 There the ice became lodged beneath a formation of rocks and was eventually covered by sand and sediment.
 Hidden deep in the water and insulated with several inches of river bottom, the ice was protected from the sweltering summer heat.
 Its recovery became a first on record for August.

 The appearance of the icebergs helped to revive many “mystery tales of the river.”
 Those who knew the ancient waterway well insisted it possessed many mysteries still unknown by man.

 How ancient, you ask?

-Geologically, the Susquehanna is considered the oldest major river system in the world, dating back to the Paleozoic Era (543 to 248 million years ago).
+Geologically, the Susquehanna is considered one of the oldest major river system in the world, dating back to the Paleozoic Era (543 to 248 million years ago).
 There is even evidence that this primordial river predates the formation of the Appalachian mountains.

-One such “mystery tale” says an underground canal leads from some unknown point in the river’s bottom and joins another stream many miles away.
+One such “mystery tale,” says an underground canal leads from some unknown point in the river’s bottom and joins another stream many miles away.
 Logs have been seen to suddenly disappear in a whirling foam, never to be seen again.
 Attempts to determine the exact location of this opening have been fruitless.